Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

 For a certain physical error rate, we can fit the logical error to $p_{logic}= e^{ad+b}$, where $d$ is the defect-free distance of the code, $p_{logic}$ is the logical error rate per round, and $a, b$ are the parameters to be fitted.
 Using this fitted function, we can estimate the teraquop footprint of the surface code handled by different approaches, that is, the number of physical qubits needed to build a quantum memory with a logical error rate of $10^{-12}$.
 The result is shown in Fig.~\ref{MC_LER}(b).

-We find that when handled by a conventional superstabilizer approach, the number of physical qubits needed is around $\sim6\times$ that of a defect-free lattice, with a physical error rate on the scale of $\mathcal{O}(10^{-3})$.
-However, the qubit overhead is only $\sim2\times$ when handled by Halma, so it can reduce the qubit overhead by approximately three times.
+We find that when handled by a conventional superstabilizer approach, the number of physical qubits needed is more than $10\times$ that of a defect-free lattice, with a physical error rate of $10^{-3}$.
+However, the qubit overhead is less than $3\times$ when handled by Halma, so it can reduce the qubit overhead by more than three times.
 This demonstrates the utility of Halma in the near-term realization of FTQC on hardware with fabrication defects.

-With post-selection, the teraquop footprint becomes $\sim1.5\times$ that of a defect-free lattice, and the reduction in qubit overhead is further boosted to four times in comparison to the conventional superstabilizer approach.
+With post-selection, the teraquop footprint becomes $\sim2\times$ that of a defect-free lattice, and the reduction in qubit overhead is further boosted to more than five times in comparison to the conventional superstabilizer approach.
 This stresses the potential improvement a sophisticated strategy module could provide.